- Portfolio ↓

 My other favourites include the Palais Royal and the adjoining gardens, the winding streets of Montmartre with the grandiose Sacred Heart Cathedral (Sacré Coeur) and cute Parisian cafés.
 The Pont Alexandre III and the Petit Palais nearby are also beautiful locations for couple’s photos.
 If you’ve already done all the classic spots, I like to go to places like Parc Monceau or Buttes Chaumont.
 And if you’re reeeeally tired of Paris (are you though?) then I suggest doing your engagement session or couple’s photos in Versailles and Parc de Saint Cloud, both of which are a quick train ride outside of the city.

-When Emily and her family moved to Paris a few years ago, she booked me for a family session around the city.
+When Emily and her family moved here a few years ago, she booked me for a family session around Paris.
 This time they chose a location closer to home for their fall photo shoot – Versailles!
 Not too shabby eh?
 We were so lucky because the grounds were almost completely empty and the kids had plenty of space to run around and have fun.